Sponsored in part by Belmont, South County Art Supply, South County Health, and the GFWC Women’s Club of South County

 Three “Art Supplies” awards of $125 graciously donated by GFWC Women’s Club of South County will be given to three junior and senior female students.
 Futher, non-monetary awards will be open to students in grades 9 – 12 in different media.
 The work will be juried by Ewa Romanaszewicz, an internationally exhibited artist who currently teaches in the art department at URI and CCRI.

 This year we will feature work from North Kingstown High School, South Kingstown High School, Chariho High School, The Lincoln School, Rocky Hill, Ocean Tides School, Middlebridge School, and Exeter-West Greenwich.

-The exhibition and events will take place at Hera Gallery, located on 10 High Street in Wakefield, RI.
-The public is invited to attend the Guilty by Association opening reception Saturday, November 19th from 6:00 to 8:00 p.m.
+The exhibition will take place at Hera Gallery, 10 High Street in Wakefield, RI.
+The public is invite to attend the Young Adults’ Exhibition on Saturday, February 4th from 6:00 to 8:00pm.

-These programs are presented with partial support the Rhode Island State Council on the Arts, Hera Educational Foundation, and Friends of Hera.
-Hera Galleryis free and open to the public and is accessible to persons with disabilities.
+These programs are presented with partial support from The Rhode Island State Council on the Arts, South County Art Supply, Belmont Market, South County Health, GFWC Women’s Club of South County and The Friends of Hera.
+Hera Gallery is free and open to the public and is accessible to persons with disabilities.
 Parking is available.